 Although it has its own management, a branch cannot take the most important decisions without checking first with the parent company.
 This is one of the reasons for which in Montenegro, branches inherit in their name the original name of the main company to which it is added the ending branch.

 In order to open a branch in Montenegro in 2022 a decision of establishment should be elaborated and signed by the board of the parent company.
 Consequently, in maximum 30 days, branches will have to be registered in the Montenegrin Registry.
 Some of the documents which need to be prepared are:

-the name and the address of the newly established branch;
+- the name and the address of the newly established branch;

-the domain of activity;
+- the domain of activity;

-the name and line of business of the parent company;
+- the name and line of business of the parent company;

-memorandum of association of the main company;
+- memorandum of association of the main company;

-the names of the legal representatives;
+- the names of the legal representatives;

-balance sheet and financial evidence of the parent company.
+- balance sheet and financial evidence of the parent company.